sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/2000 - app-guide/1000 - color.md

 hidden: false
 ---

-This topic describes the color-coded symbols in the Sensible app that visually represent how SenseML queries operate on PDFs.
+This topic describes color-coded symbols that the SenseML editor overlays on PDFs in the Sensible app.
+These overlays visually represent how SenseML queries operate on PDFs.
 Use these symbols to author and troubleshoot queries.

 | symbol                                           | represents                           |
 | ------------------------------------------------ | ------------------------------------ |